robinbryce/rkvst-public-notary-example/README.md

 ## What is NFT Storage ?

 Its an ipfs pinning and management service oriented towards NFT's.
 See [nft.storage/about](https://nft.storage/#about)

-## What is this demo about ?

-This demo show cases an up coming feature on the RKVST platform which enables off line and independently verifiable "proof of posting"  for records stored in the RKVST.
-This is part of our commitment to solving problems with software supply chain integrity.
-We recently showcased this at an [IETF hackathon](https://www.rkvst.com/press_releases/rkvst-showcases-supply-chain-integrity-transparency-and-trust-implementation-at-ietf-116-hackathon/)

-These receipts are verifiable using standard ethereum tools or, if you prefer the convenience, our [open source tool](https://github.com/rkvst/rkvst-receipt-scitt)

-But once you have a receipt where do you put it ?
-For the [Svelte Hackathon](https://hack.sveltesociety.dev/) we thought it would be great to show of how easy it is to build powerful integrations with Svelte Kit, and how the [RKVST Developer API's](https://www.rkvst.com/developers/) slot easily in to any web application.
-We use [NFT.Storage](https://nft.storage/) as a handy place to keep our receipts for this demo.

-## Where can I see it ?

-On our favourite svelte hosting provider, vercel at this link [rkvst-public-notary-example.vercel.app](https://rkvst-public-notary-example.vercel.app/)

-(Please note this is subject to rate limits)

 ## How hard was that to build ?